Who's Who (UK): Reliability and accuracy

+The accuracy of Who's Who 1904 was praised by The Saturday Review, The World's Paper Trade Review, The Law Magazine and Review and The Law Journal.
+The accuracy of Who's Who, 1905 was praised by The Accountant's Magazine, Canada Lancet and The Law Journal.
+The accuracy of Who's Who, 1906 was praised by Engineering, Notes and Queries and The Library World.
+The accuracy of Who's Who, 1907 was praised by The Congregationalist and Christian World, Page's Weekly and the United Service Magazine.
+Medical Record also praised the accuracy of that edition, but wrote that the book included an entry for a deceased person.
+The accuracy of Who's Who, 1908 was praised by The Dublin Journal of Medical Science, The Electrical Review and Page's Weekly.
+The accuracy of Who's Who, 1909 was praised by Country Life, The Scots Law Times, The Empire Review and Magazine and The American Review of Reviews.
+The accuracy of Who's Who, 1910 was praised by Knowledge & Scientific News, The Railway News, Country Life and Page's Weekly.

+The accuracy of Who's Who, 1933 was praised by the Solicitors Journal and by the Journal of State Medicine.
+The accuracy of Who's Who, 1934 was praised by the Clinical Journal, by the Burlington Magazine and by the Journal of State Medicine.
 The accuracy of Who's Who 1935 was praised by Public Opinion, by the Solicitors' Journal, by the Irish Law Times and Solicitors' Journal and by the Clinical Journal.
 The accuracy of Who's Who 1936 was praised by Engineering.
 The Irish Law Times and Solicitors' Journal also praised the accuracy of that edition, but wrote that the book included an entry for a deceased person.
 The accuracy of Who's Who 1937 was praised by the Municipal Journal & Public Works Engineer.
 The accuracy of Who's Who 1938 was praised by the Journal of the Royal Institute of Public Health and Hygiene and by the New Statesman and Nation.
 The accuracy of Who's Who 1939 was praised by the Journal of the Royal Institute of Public Health and Hygiene.